 If something were to happen to you, who do you leave behind?
 How do they replace the your income in order to keep living the life they are used to?
-This is what life insurance is for.
+This is what term life insurance is for.
 It is probably less expensive than you think.

 One of the most common questions I get about life insurance is, “how much do I need?” and here I will explain how I answer that.
 The amount of insurance needed will affect the monthly premium.